Mandates

 Classes of Mandates

-TeamApt supports multiple mandate classes to handle different payment scenarios and merchant use cases.
+TeamApt supports two mandate classes to handle different payment scenarios and merchant use cases.
 Choose the type that best fits your collection model.

 Working with Mandates